Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Quaternionic spherical harmonics

 However these relations imply that each of $T_\Qi,T_\Qj,T_\Qk$ commutes with $\opMS$.
 Hence it is possible to relate the joint spectral decomposition of $\opLB,\opMS$ and that of $\opLB,T_\Qi$ via their common refinement, that is, the joint spectral decomposition of $\opLB,\opMS,T_\Qi$.

 As we shall see, in order to describe the joint spectral decomposition of $\opLB,T_\Qi$, it is useful to consider $\Quat^n$ as a complex vector space.
 Note however that there is more than one complex structure on $\Quat^n$.
-Indeed every $\Qu \in \{\Qi,\Qj,\Qk\}$ can be thought of as a complex structure on $\Quat^{n}$, because $\Qu^2 = -1$: namely, $\Qu$ induces a structure of $\C$-vector space on $\Quat^{n}$, where multiplication by the imaginary unit $i \in \C$ corresponds to left multiplication by $\Qu$.
+Indeed every $\Qu \in \{\Qi,\Qj,\Qk\}$ may be viewed as a complex structure on $\Quat^{n}$, because $\Qu^2 = -1$: namely, $\Qu$ induces the structure of a $\C$-vector space on $\Quat^{n}$, where multiplication by the imaginary unit $i \in \C$ corresponds to left multiplication by $\Qu$.
 This complex structure is orthogonal, in the sense that multiplication by $i$ is a linear isometry of $\Quat^n$.
 Moreover, with respect to this complex structure, $T_\Qu$ is the same as the vector field $z \mapsto -iz$, that is,

 The various spectral decompositions that we are interested in will be described in terms of spaces of polynomials on $\Quat^n$.
 Hence it is convenient to consider extensions of the differential operators on $\Sphere$ introduced so far.
 Extend the Laplace--Beltrami operator $\opLB$ to a differential operator on $\Quat^n \setminus \{0\}$ as follows: for a smooth function $f$ on $\Quat^n \setminus \{0\}$, $\opLB f(x)$ is defined by applying $\opLB$ to the restriction of $y \mapsto f(|x| \, y)$ to the sphere $\Sphere$ and evaluating the result at $x/|x|$.
 If $\opGL$ is the usual (nonnegative) Laplace operator on $\Quat^n \cong \R^{4n}$, then the well-known formula for the Laplacian in spherical coordinates gives that